fxnut/hou_farm/README.md

   * Only tested on Windows so far.
 In theory, it should work fine on Linux and OSX, although I'm sure there'll be some fixes required.
   * Mostly written a functional style, and relatively little OOP.
 This was done mainly because I've been using OOP for a long time and after working on a pure C project, I wanted to experiment with seeing how necessary OOP actually is.
 Sometimes OOP just gets in the way.
 May decide at some point to rework some of this into classes to reduce code bloat.
   * Hou_farm was written to potentially expand to support other farm software.
 It would still need a lot of factorisation for better reuse of much of the Deadline code.
-  * There's a makefile for generating code documentation using Sphynx in the docs folder.
+  * There's a makefile for generating code documentation using Sphinx in the docs folder.